PubNubDevelopers/solutions-chat-widget/README.md

 Once sent, the quoted message will be shown within the sent message, retrieved with the [getQuotedMessage()](https://www.pubnub.com/docs/chat/chat-sdk/build/features/messages/quotes#get-quoted-message) API

-**Demo Limitations:** (see *) The demo does not allow you to remove a quoted message, though this is supported by the Chat SDK
+**Demo Limitations †:** The demo does not allow you to remove a quoted message, though this is supported by the Chat SDK

 ### Pinning a Message